 Choice architecture not just for the staff restaurant

-Nudging and choice architecture are familiar terms in the world of contract catering.
-It’s a fascinating branch of behavioural science which conscious foodservice providers have long been tapping into as a way to gently encourage healthy choices.
+Nudging and choice architecture are familiar terms in the world of contract catering to promote healthy eating.
+It’s a fascinating branch of behavioural science which conscious food service providers have long been tapping into as a way to gently encourage healthy choices.
 The term was coined by Thaler and Sunstein in 2008 to describe the practice of influencing people’s choices simply by presenting options in a certain way.
 Place an appetising display of green vegetables more prominently and within easier reach than the tray of chips and they are likely to end up taking up a larger portion of your customer’s plate.

 There’s no reason why nudging should be confined to the staff restaurant though.
-Here are some ideas that could easily be implemented in your workplace to promote healthy eating:
+Here are five ideas that could easily be implemented to promote healthy eating at work:

 This is a quick win to help banish the sandwich and crisp platter brain drain.
 Speak to your catering provider about alternatives to the traditional carb rich meetings fayre.
 Increase options rich in protein and plant fibre.
 Small bowls of unsweetened nuts and seeds offered as snacks (alongside if not ‘instead of’ the biscuits or pastries) will make a big difference to energy and motivation.